 One day before the 2013 Ride to Conquer Cancer, I got food poisoning.
 I KNOW RIGHT.
 Just my luck.
 I was really sad but I stayed positive and kept on willing myself to recover and although I had a shitload of errands to run on Friday, I stayed in bed until mid-afternoon, puking, dozing in and out of sleep and drinking lots and lots of water and eletrolytes to stay hydrated since that was the most important part of recovering from food poisoning.
 I forced myself to get up at 4pm and carried mine and Boyfriend’s bikes down to the parkade and loaded it on the rack, realized I left my license upstairs so I had to call my concierge to watch the bikes while I went up to get it… only to realized it dropped out of my wallet and was in my purse all along… and then drive to work in rush hour traffic to pick up my co-worker’s bike and attempt to stuff it in the car (since he was really tall and our other friend’s bike was already another bike in the trunk!).
 Amazingly, I felt a lot better at that point because I was up and about.
-When you are sick, rest is always the best while lying in bed always makes you feel more horrible.
-I’m glad I had a lot to do that day because it made me feel a lot better and it prevented me from sulking in bed.
+When you are sick, moving around is better than lying in bed sulking in your own misery.
 All I ate that day was a bowl of rice with clear veggie broth and some congee and noodles from a Chinese restaurant.
 Yes, I know, bad idea to get take out from Chinatown when you have food poisoning— excuse my stereotypes but I’m Chinese too and I really wanted congee okay!!
 I also refrained from taking any drugs on Friday so my body can do it’s thing.
 I was saving the drugs for when I really needed it… during the ride.

-The next day I actually woke up NOT feeling sick (yay) until we got to the start line and I ate an evilly delicious breakfast burrito… my stomach started churning and my body was feeling super exhausted— all the way from the start line to the border… then the longgg wait at the border (where I was hunched over my bike waiting in that super long line envying all those joyous people around me drinking coffee and eating snacks that volunteers were walking around with)… until 107km later at Lake Whatcom in Bellingham where we finally had lunch and I started to feel a little better.
+The next day I actually woke up NOT feeling sick (yay) until we got to the start line and I ate an evilly delicious breakfast burrito… my stomach started churning and my body was feeling super exhausted— all the way from the start line to the border… then the super long wait at the border (where I was hunched over my bike waiting in that super long line envying all those joyous people around me drinking coffee and eating snacks that volunteers were walking around with).
+It was until 107km later at Lake Whatcom in Bellingham where we finally had lunch, when I started to feel a little better.
 BUT the entire way, I just kept on popping Tylenol and Pepto Bismol and stopped at every med tent I saw to beg for more just for a peace of mind… that I knew I had a nice stash of drugs in my jersey pocket.
 Heh heh heh.

-I do have to admit, the ride before we got to lunch was fun— a painfully tortuous fun.
+I have to admit, the ride before we got to lunch was still fun— a painfully tortuous fun!
 Even though I almost bonked at 107km I held on because I knew lunch was coming up!
 Luckily, I love cycling so much so it was endurable but if you don’t, I’m not sure how you would’ve held up.
 My body was suffering from a lack of fuel and energy, the guys I was riding with were going respectfully fast (but not too fast) for me, the hills were fucking killer and there were times I was thinking “what the hell did I get myself into?!”
-But I would relive every millisecond of it if I could.
+But I had no regrets.
 I felt a lot better after lunch when I forced down the entire sandwich and more snacks.
 We finally got to camp 6 hours later and I headed straight for the showers!
 I spent that night in camp huddled in my tent willing myself to feel heal for day 2 while eavesdropping on all the hilarious conversations from the tents around me.

 I woke up on day 2 feeling a lot better although my eyes were still swollen.
-I took some Claritin, Tylenol and a Pepto just incase, had some breakfast and we were off.
-The day felt like a complete cheat workout wise because we kept up and drafted in a super long and fast paceline the entire 50k towards lunch while passing many people (so exhilarating but so risky).
+I took some Claritin, Tylenol and a Pepto just in case, had some breakfast and we were off.
+The day felt like a complete cheat workout wise because we kept up and drafted in a super long and fast paceline the entire 50k towards lunch while passing many people.
 The rest of the way we decided to go on our own at a pretty easy pace until the finish line.

 The 2013 Ride to Conquer Cancer did not go as I would’ve liked but I’m glad I still did it for such an amazing cause!
 I would relive every millisecond and every ounce of pain from it if I could.
 Anything for cycling and anything for such an inspiring event.
 The volunteers again were awesome, I loved the cheering stations, there was free bike maintenance which I took advantage of and they even drew a heart on my tag and the atmosphere was like always, happy and upbeat.